 SEO is a vast and exciting subject by itself.
 Here are just several easy optimization tips that you can implement for each of your blog posts.

-Blog Title: Is your title compelling and include the keyword?
-How is your title stack up against the ones on the first page of Google?
+Blog Title: Is your title compelling and includes the keyword?
+How is your title stacked up against the ones on the first page of Google?

 Introduction: Try to include the keyword as you write the introduction; the keyword includes in the introductory paragraph carries a heavier weight.